01 of 10

 Delicate Hand Chain Bracelet

 Hand chains are a trend that comes and goes but there's always room for one in your jewelry box.
-This one is very delicate, made with thin chain and just a few beads, but it makes a big statement.
+This one is very delicate, made with a thin chain and just a few beads, but it makes a big statement.

 Essentially, to make a hand chain you will simply create a coordinating bracelet and ring with chain, then add a beaded connector between the two.
 It's a brilliant design and you can use your creativity to adapt it to any bead or occasion.Continue to 7 of 10 below.